 (2) Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into three classes.
 The Seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the expiration of the fourth year; and of the third class at the expiration of the sixth year; so that one-third may be chosen every second year; and if vacancies happen by resignation, a Senator has not been chosen, or otherwise, during the recess of the Legislature of any State, the Governor thereof may make temporary appointments until the next meeting of the Legislature, which shall then fill such vacancies.

-(3) Only a natural-born Citizen, a naturalized Citizen of twenty or more years, a Citizen thereof at the time of the adoption of this Constitution, or a Citizen thereof born in the United States prior to the adoption of this Constitution shall be a Senator provided that they are between thirty and sixty-five years of age and when elected, be an inhabitant of the State for which chosen.
+(3) Only a natural-born Citizen, a naturalized Citizen of twenty or more years, a Citizen thereof at the time of the adoption of this Constitution, or a Citizen thereof born in the United States prior to the adoption of this Constitution shall be a Senator provided that they are between twenty-one and sixty-five years of age and when elected, be an inhabitant of the State for which chosen.

 (4) Six years after adoption of this Constitution a person shall be a resident of their State for five years before qualifying as a Senator.